PowerShell/PowerShell/docs/learning-powershell/README.md

 In this section, you will create a PowerShell script using a text editor.
 You can use your favorite editor to write scripts.
-We use Visual Studio Code (VS Code) which works on Windows, Linux, and OS X.
+We use Visual Studio Code (VS Code) which works on Windows, Linux, and macOS.
 Click on the following link to create your first PowerShell script.

 - [Using Visual Studio Code (VS Code)][use-vscode-editor]